ChrstphrHll/npc_gen/students/Yorala Tiatha.md

 year: 5
 guild: Jettenia
 partyID: 35
+tags:
+- Triton
+- Monk
+- Protection
+- 5th
+- Jettenia
 ---
 # Yorala Tiatha
 ---
 ### Description
 - 5th year Triton Monk in Jettenia
-- curly pink hair that's parted to the left, Blue eyes, and Emerald Green skin
+- curly pink hair that's parted to the left, Deep Blue eyes, and Emerald Green skin
 - Is Educated and False, and has Excitement as their ideal

 ### Organizations